Blog: Passwordless & Identity Security Insights | HYPR

 It's worthwhile to call out another critical provision of PCI DSS, which though not new, is receiving renewed attention.
 Section 8.3.3 (previously section 8.2.2) mandates that the user identity is verified before modifying any authentication factor.
 This is intended to prevent social engineering attacks that target the credential reset / account recovery process.

-How identity verification can stop help desk social engineering
+Video: How identity verification can stop help desk social engineering

 Meet PCI DSS 4.0 Compliance With HYPR